vutrananpho/anaclumos/README.md

 I am a CS BSE sophomore at USC.
 I am very interested in fandom cultures, computer graphics, and product service designs.
 My far-reach interests are medical technologies, nuclear fusion energies, and deep space terraformings.
-I have a weird but cool hobby of reading Wikipedias, just for fun!
+Fun fact: I have a weird but cool hobby of reading Wikipedias.

 ## 📚 these days I am